AlexandreDdaCosta/olympus/README.md

 **Key type**. *Authentication key*

 **Key**.
-Paste in *id_github.pub* from the clipboard.
+Paste in the public key contents from the clipboard.

 * Submit the form with the **Add ssh key** button.

 ### Add a local repository entry for the remote Github repository

-On the development machine, change directory to the local working olympus repository and set up a new remote to handle push/pull commands to/from the Github repository.
+On an olympus development machine, change directory to the local working olympus repository and set up a new remote to handle push/pull commands to/from the Github repository.